athkishore/chikkadb-ts/README.md

 The ChikkaDB server is wire-compatible with `mongod`, so you can connect to ChikkaDB using any of your favourite MongoDB clients or language drivers.

 ChikkaDB achieves a great degree of BSON-compatibility by storing and operating on the Extended JSON values wherever the value is not a part of the core JSON specification.
-You can find the details about the representation and handling of types [here](./docs/data-types).
+See [Data Types](./docs/data-types.md) to find more details about the representation and handling of types.

 # Architecture